Maternity Leave (Lost): Plot

-Aaron has become ill with a rash and fever, and Claire sets off in the night to find Jack Shephard (Matthew Fox).
+Aaron becomes ill with a rash and fever, and Claire sets off in the night to find Jack Shephard (Matthew Fox).
 John Locke (Terry O'Quinn) intercedes and goes instead of her.
 While Locke is gone, Danielle Rousseau (Mira Furlan) appears and tells Claire that Aaron is "infected."

-Claire has a flashback where she remembers being injected with a needle while pregnant.
+Claire then remembers being injected with a needle while pregnant.
 Kate Austen (Evangeline Lilly) sends Rousseau away, though Claire is now convinced that something is seriously wrong with Aaron.

-Jack assures Claire that Aaron is fine and the fever will soon break, but Claire is unsure.
-She speaks to Libby (Cynthia Watros), who helps her recall memories from the two weeks when she was abducted by an Other named Ethan (William Mapother).
+Jack assures Claire that Aaron is fine and the fever will break, but she is unsure.
+Claire speaks to Libby (Cynthia Watros), who helps her recall memories from the two weeks when she was abducted by an Other named Ethan (William Mapother).
 Claire remembers what resembles a doctor's office and Ethan giving her injections.
 She was confused (apparently drugged) during this entire ordeal, and believed that she was still in Australia and about to leave for the United States.

-Claire enlists Kate to help her find Rousseau, and to find a vaccine she remembered from her memories, believing that it is the cure for Aaron's ailment.
-Claire asks Sun-Hwa Kwon (Yunjin Kim) to take care of Aaron while she is away.
-Sun tells her that a mother should never leave her child.
-Claire asks Sun if she is a mother.
-Sun replies "no", but agrees to watch the baby.
-The conversation with Sun again triggers a memory of Claire's which Ethan gave her injections before leading her to a baby room, to her surprise.
-During the escort, Claire observed a lair with a slope and stairs going to a metal wall, as well as a modified Dharma Initiative logo unlike the one in The Swan.
+Claire enlists Kate to help her reach Rousseau, and to find a vaccine she remembered from her memories, believing that it is the cure for Aaron's ailment.
+Claire later remembers Ethan giving her injections before leading her to a baby room.

 She also remembers Ethan talking to an other (M. C. Gainey).
-The other tells Ethan he is unhappy that Claire was brought to the facility, as "the list" had not been prepared.
+The other is unhappy that Claire was brought to the facility, as "the list" had not been prepared.
 He also mentions that a higher authority will not be pleased.
-Ethan tells the other that the survivors had a passenger manifest and knew that he (Ethan) was not on the plane.
+Ethan responds that the survivors had a passenger manifest and knew that he was not on the plane.